Cr1sPet/File-Server/README.md

 A simple file server written on sockets, with support for PUT, GET, DELETE files

-Project written in IntlliJ Idea.
+The project is written in IntlliJ Idea.
 Server - File-Server/task/src.
 Client - File-Server/task/src.